community-of-python/microbootstrap/README.md

 ### Using microbootstrap without a framework

-You can use microbootstrap to set up Sentry, OpenTelemetry and Logging with `InstrumentsSetupper`:
+Let's say you have a project that doesn't use Litestar/FastAPI.
+For example, it just does something every once in a while.
+For this case we have `InstrumentsSetupper` that sets up Sentry, OpenTelemetry and Logging:

 ```python
 from microbootstrap.instruments_setupper import InstrumentsSetupper